Realmaker/textTweener/README.md

 # textTweener
-A jQuery Plugin to generate animation tweens between different texts
+A jQuery Plugin to generate letter based animation tweens between different texts.

 With textTweener you can generate a text rotator to your page.
 The different texts fade nicely into each other by moving the letters to their new position.